fullsizeoutput_10f6.jpeg

 Why I Bead

 While my Ojibwe heritage is what grounds my beadwork, my artistic lens expands into the many layers of who I am and where I come from - I also have mixed European ancestry from Germany, Russia, and land throughout the U.K. and Ireland.
-I grew up living abroad throughout my childhood, and continued to do so throughout my 20’s - my family’s name means “far from home” in German.
 Being mixed, I value acknowledging the layers of privilege, pain, and healing surrounding my intersectional life experiences.
 My art practice is an abstract way of visualizing hope within personal, familial, and communal hardships.
-Creative expression has always been a powerful connection place for my identity and emotional processing, and while I always loved beads as a kid, it wasn’t until 2015 that I began working with seed beads, and I haven’t been able to stop since!

 389A0723.jpg